Habits & Routines · Career

 What is time blocking?

-Cal Newport's practice of assigning every working hour to a specific task in advance — not 'morning: focus work' but '9:00-10:30: write introduction to Q2 strategy doc.'
-The daily plan changes throughout the day as reality intervenes, but the act of pre-assigning forces a confrontation with actual hour budget that to-do lists never do.
+Cal Newport's practice of assigning every working hour to a specific task ahead of time, not "morning: focus work" but "9:00 to 10:30: write the introduction to the Q2 strategy doc."
+The plan shifts throughout the day as reality intervenes, but pre-assigning the hours forces a confrontation with your actual capacity that a to-do list never does.

 Why do to-do lists fail where time blocking works?

-A to-do list lets the day pretend it has infinite capacity.
-Items can be added indefinitely; the list never argues.
-The day, however, has 8-10 working hours and maybe 4 of high-quality attention.
-Time blocking puts the constraint up front — a 14-item list looks fine, but a schedule requiring 14 hours of execution in 8 hours of day does not.
+A to-do list lets the day pretend it has infinite room.
+You can add items forever and the list never pushes back.
+The day itself has eight to ten working hours, and maybe four of genuinely sharp attention.
+Time blocking puts that limit up front.
+A fourteen-item list looks perfectly reasonable; a schedule that needs fourteen hours to execute inside an eight-hour day clearly does not.

 What are reactive blocks?